cmskit/core/wizards/readme.md

 See [cms-kit](//github.com/cmskit/core)

-Wizards extend backend-inputs or provide dialogs for easy manipulation of data
+Wizards extend backend-inputs or provide dialogs to manipulate of data easily

 Each Wizard is a folder containing (at least):

 * include.php => include as embedded Wizard
 * index.php => open Wizard as Dialog
-* doc/
-  * en/
-  * xy/ => Folders for language-agnostic documentation
-* composer.json =>
+* composer.json => Informations about the package

-Optional there are some additional folders

-* config => contains
-* tpl =>